-Gorillaz Are Back After 6 Years With Anti-Trump ‘Hallelujah Money’ [Video}
+Gorillaz Are Back After Six Years With Anti-Trump ‘Hallelujah Money’ [Video]

-The virtual pop band Gorillaz are back, releasing their first song in six years on the eve of Donald Trump’s inauguration.
+The virtual pop band Gorillaz is back, and the group has released its first song in six years on the eve of Donald Trump’s inauguration.
 “Hallelujah Money” is an eerily soulful anti-Trump tune about business, power, and humanity.

-‘Hallelujah Money’ features the vocals of Mercury Prize-winning British artist Benjamin Clementine.
+“Hallelujah Money” features the vocals of Mercury Prize-winning British artist Benjamin Clementine.

 TRANSMISSION! #wearestillhumanz